left bar

 Geographical Area Service: Greater Cincinnati

-Jeni Jenkins, MA
+Jeni Jenkins, M.A.

 Education Coordinator

-Greater Cincinnati Coalition For The Homeless
+Greater Cincinnati Coalition for the Homeless

 117 E. 12th Street